wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 filename verification algorithms currently used by installers.
 Wheel filenames have two optional components now: the build tag (at the third position), and the variant label (at the last position).

-The wheel will be rejected by installers and package indexes in the following cases:
+The wheel will be ignored by installers in the following cases:

 * If both the build tag and the variant label are present:
     * The filename will contain too many components, making it invalid.